 - 50% of all native app downloads are made by only 7% of people with a smartphone.

 Source: Mobile Developer Population Forecast 2016-2020, VisionMobile, comScore, FB, Statistica

 How does a PWA work?

-The best way to understand what a PWA is is by using one.
+The best way to understand what a PWA is, is by using one.
 Open Twitter Lite on your Android device with Google Chrome and browse a little.
-Did you notice that the website has an app experience?
-If you kept browsing for a few seconds, you probably must have been impacted by the famous installation banner.
+Did you notice that the website has an app-like experience?
+If you keep browsing for a few seconds, you probably noticed the famous installation banner.
 Go ahead and install it, the process is instantaneous!

 You may be wondering: Can I remove the native Twitter app?
 Yes, this version occupies practically no space on your device and is always up to date. 😱